-The finance committee of UDM Student Government assists registered student organizations in funding events by providing Student Government Grants (formerly SENSOG).
-Student Government Grant funded events are an essential part of the character of UDM.
-They increase campus vitality by assisting organizations in funding activities and events that reflect the diversity of the student body.
+The Student Government Association (SGA) assists registered student organizations in funding events by providing Student Government Grants (formerly SENSOG).
+The grant serves to increase campus vitality by assisting organizations in funding activities and events that reflect the diversity of the student body.
 Additionally, they encourage student organizations to develop leadership and gain exposure for their organization.
-Thus SGA encourages registered student organizations to seek funding for events by completing the Student Government Funding Application.
+SGA encourages registered student organizations to seek funding for events by completing the Student Government Funding Application.

 Student Government Grant Policies & Procedures

 Eligible student organizations may apply for funding on an event-by-event basis.
 This means that an organization requesting funding must submit an application form and all of its required components every time they are holding an event in which they desire financial support from Student Government Association.

 I. Eligibility Requirements of Student Groups for Student Government Event-by-Event Funding

 The student organization must be registered as a student organization in the Student Life Office (SLO).

 The student organization must be open to all students of University of Detroit Mercy.

 The student organization's event must be open to all students of University of Detroit Mercy.